-For 20 years CASEL has helped transform the lives of preschool through high school students, their families, and their communities.
-By advancing social and emotional learning research, expanding evidence-based practice, and promoting sound educational policies, CASEL prepares young people for success in school and in their lives.
+For more than 20 years, CASEL has helped transform the lives of countless preschool through high school students, their families, and their communities.
+By advancing social and emotional learning research, expanding evidence-based practice, and promoting sound educational policies, CASEL prepares young people for success in school, at work, and in their lives.

 CASEL changes its name from Collaborative to Advance Social and Emotional Learning to Collaborative for Academic, Social, and Emotional Learning—a significant change that reflects the intimate link between academic learning and SEL.